-The Hertie School of Governance (Berlin), the SciencesPo School of Public Affairs (Paris), the LUISS School of Government (Rome), together with the Policy Institute at King‘s College (London) are introducing an intensive learning experience for public policy and management executives in four European capital cities.
+The Hertie School of Governance (Berlin), the SciencesPo School of Public Affairs (Paris), the LUISS School of Government (Rome) are introducing an intensive learning experience for public policy and management executives in three European capital cities.

 Initiated and supported by leading personalities of administration and academia, this programme offers a deeper understanding of policy and management processes in each capital.
-Comprising four 3-day modules in Paris, Berlin, Rome, and London, the programme will contribute to building a network among participants heading for future leadership positions.
+Comprising three modules (4-3 days each) in Paris, Berlin, Rome the programme will contribute to building a network among participants heading for future leadership positions.

 The future of the European project seems uncertain.
 Recent events as well as long-term developments raise questions about the precise roles national governments, European Union institutions, and other transnational bodies will play.
 All scenarios at hand, however, have one important feature in common: intergovernmental cooperation becomes increasingly important.

 Curiously, it is also this very aspect of European integration that is often overlooked by existing executive education programmes in public management and policy studies: the growing extent and intensity of cross-border ties between national administrations and branches of government in other member states.

 National public administrations need to better understand how to move forward within the European multi-level governance architecture.
 This requires sensitivity towards the models and cultures of different national public administrations in Europe.

 If the European project is to grow horizontally rather than hierarchically in terms of governance, public administrations and agencies, member states will increasingly be called upon to create effective cross-border ties at policy and operational levels.